guigomcha/alumet-user-book/src/intro.md

 Welcome to the ALUMET user guide!
 If you want to measure something with ALUMET, you have come to the right place.

+To skip the introduction and install ALUMET, [click here](installation/install.md).

 ## What is ALUMET?

 ALUMET is a modular and efficient software measurement tool.
 With ALUMET, you can: